The Kissing Hand 25th Anniversary Family Edition

 Audrey Penn takes her one-woman educational program, the Writing Penn, into schools, libraries, and children’s hospitals where she shapes and refines her story ideas in partnership with kids.
 She is also highly sought after as a conference keynote speaker by groups of teachers and other professionals who work with children.

-Ruth Harper was born in England, is a descendent of Sir Christopher Wren.
+Ruth Harper was born in England, is a descendent of Sir Christopher Wren, and lived in six countries before coming to America.
 She has been an art teacher, where she wrote an accredited art curriculum, presented seminars on art education, been a guest illustrator at elementary schools, and has donated many works to fund-raising events.

 All Books in The Kissing Hand Series